julioce/SinatraBand/README.md

     $ sinatraband model model_name property1:datamapper_type property2:other_datamapper_type

 This also creates a sub-directory on the views directory with the name of the model and a controller file containing a basic scaffold idea.
 Remember that the views files called in the controller are not generated.

+If you decide to create a model with the same name as another, the older model will be deleted and a new one following your new properties will be created.
+That means you can lose some latter added code.
+So be careful when generating models.

 Generating Tests